Flash1714/NotepadProject/README.md

 # NotepadProject

-Here's me starting my C# Journey.
+## Not my fault if your laptop dies when tikering with this code.

+Starting to use C# and git :D

-Building a basic notepad which can save and load notes.
+Building a basic notepad which can save and load notes (Only while the app runs (Volatile memory)).

-Also learning github and git as I go along.

-Let's see how this goes.

-To use the application either run the code in VS in debug mode or compile the application in release mode and navigate to the project folder -> NotepadProject -> bin -> release -> NotepadProject.exe